 What is a 'course' or a 'unit' at The University of Western Australia?

 A course is a program of study which you must complete in order to qualify for a particular award (e.g. a bachelor's degree, diploma or certificate).
 Course details are published on the University Handbook.
-Questions about the content of a course, or the academic requirements of a course, should be directed to your student adviser.
+Contact your Student Advising Office for more information on course content and requirements.
+A course normally consists of a number of units.